M-arcus/cloudron-docs/knowledgebase/docs/apps/rainloop.md

 <img src="/documentation/img/email-vacation-message-rainloop.png" class="shadow" width="600px">
 </center>

+!!! note "At most once a day"
+    Vacation messages are sent at most once a day to the same sender.
+This setting cannot be changed.

 ## Forwarding all emails

 To forward all emails to an external mail, setup a Sieve filter in